Money Management Tips Unleashed: 11 Powerful Strategies to Take Control of Your Finances

 Needs vs Wants Explained

-Understanding the difference between needs and wants is critical.
+It’s important to know the difference between needs and wants.
 Needs support survival.
 Wants enhance comfort.

 • Pause before purchases